vmarcinko/art-of-programming/markdowns/first.md

 Yes, a **map**!

 So, we can maybe decide to have address value as a map with 5 keys, it would maybe look like this:

-    Street:         Elm Street
+    {
+        "Street":         "Elm Street"
-    Street number:  123
+        "Street number":  123
-    City:           Cleveland
-    State:          Ohio
-    Country:        USA
+        "City":           "Cleveland"
+        "State":          "Ohio"
+        "Country":        "USA"
+    }

 You probably also seen this countless times in those paper forms with multiple boxes for address' parts,
 where you had to enter your address.
-This data type has much better guarantees for valid data and is much more pleasant to work with compared to plain **string**.
+This data type has much better guarantees for valid data and is much more pleasant to process with our program compared to plain **string**.

+But, if we take another look to the same value when given as single string value:

+    "Elm Street, 123, Cleveland, Ohio, USA"

+Compared to destructured map value, what is nice with this shape of data?

+Yes, it's much shorter, and probably easier to read by human eye!
+That's actually often the case, so there is a saying something like:

+    Humans love strings and programs love maps.

+That's why we often re-shape same data to better suit some new context.
+For example, when we want to present the address on some user interface, say web page, our programs will frequently format (convert) given address as single line string, to be easier to read.

-Now, let's get bakc to our complete person value:
+Now, let's get back to our complete person value:

+    {
-    id:             4413
+        "id":             4413
-    name:           "John Doe"
+        "name":           "John Doe"
-    address:        Street:         Elm Street
+        "address":        {
+                            "Street":         "Elm Street"
-                    Street number:  123
+                            "Street number":  123
-                    City:           Cleveland
-                    State:          Ohio
-                    Country:        USA
+                            "City":           "Cleveland"
+                            "State":          "Ohio"
+                            "Country":        "USA"
+                        }
-    age:            56
+        "age":            56
-    employed:       true
+        "employed":       true

-What we have here is a map (address value) **within** a map (person value).
-This is called **nesting**, or **embedding**, when one complex value contains another complex value.
-Here, an address is embedded, or nested, within a person.
+    }

+### Map key optionality - null, empty list or set
+### Flattening nested map
+### Reshaping data for better usability
+- list into map as index
+- date string into map
+- address string into map
+### map "types"